 X% bad, poor, expensive, not useful

-While other text analytics approaches focus on clustering the text or topics, thematic analysis focuses on creating themes from the dataset provided to it.
+While other text analytics approaches focus on clustering the text or topics, the thematic analysis focuses on creating themes from the dataset provided to it.

 Like topic modeling, it also takes the unsupervised training route.
 This makes it ideal for businesses that have large datasets of a specific nature.